Diamond, Pearl & Platinum, Referência Competitiva

 Steel, Fighting, Ground

-Rapid Spin existed in Gen 2 onward but was niche before Stealth Rock arrived.
-Post-Gen 4, Rapid Spin distribution became a critical team-building question — and Spinblockers (Ghost-types that block Rapid Spin) became correspondingly central.
-Gengar and Rotom-Wash as spinblockers vs. Starmie and Forretressas spinners produced the era's defining hazard war.
+Rapid Spin existia na Gen 2 onward but was niche before Stealth Rock arrived.
+Post-Gen 4, Rapid Spin distribution se tornou a critical team-building question, and Spinblockers (Ghost-types that block Rapid Spin) se tornou correspondingly central.
+Gengar and Rotom-Wash as spinblockers vs. Starmie and Forretress as spinners produziu the era's hazard definidor war.

-Gen 4 inherited Gen 3's engine values almost unchanged.
+Gen 4 herdado da Gen 3 engine values almost unchanged.
 The mechanical innovations were structural (hazards, items, the split) rather than numerical.

 1/16